 The link above is to a Common Sense Media program called Wide Open School.
 Wide Open School helps families and educators find trusted resources to enrich and support distance learning.
 Every day students can access free, high-quality activities across all subjects, all in one place.

 How to check out digital books...

-Even though many students are in the building part time, everyone can continue to use Sora to check out and read digital books.
+Everyone can use Sora to check out and read digital books.

 If you have an iPad, Sora is an app that is right on your desktop.
 If you are using a different type of device, here are some places you find the link to Sora.

 1. Follow this "click" path.

 (1) Go to Nathan Hale Middle School's website.

 (2) Click on "students and families" on the menu bar.

 (4) Click on "SORA - ebooks and Audiobooks."